tom-seddon/beeb_test_os/README.md

 Should look like this otherwise:
 [./mode_4_failure.png](./mode_4_failure.png) (this is a bitmap Mode 4 display, not using the teletext-style addressing mode)

+As with the real failure display, you'll have to press BREAK to get back to the initial state.

 ## Ceefax engineering test page